jdjakub/BootstrapLab/README.md

 This is the JavaScript, *implementation*-level way to create an Entity.
 However, a plain JS Entity only becomes an Entity proper once it has a *vtable* -- then it becomes a true part of the *interface*-level system, and messages can be sent to it.

-Create an Entity in the *implementation*-level system by sending the message `allocate` to the object-vtable:
+Create an Entity in the *interface*-level system by sending the message `allocate` to the object-vtable:
 ```javascript
 e = send(object_vt, 'allocate');
 ```

 We can't do much with this.
-However, if we add a method to the object-vtable, then all objects (Entities) in the system will automatically accept that message.
+However, if we add a method to the object-vtable, then all objects (Entities) in the system will automatically respond to that message.

 To do this, we first need an interface-level proxy for a JavaScript function: